-Under Section 118 of the MMPA, NMFS must publish, at least annually, a List of Fisheries that places all U.S. commercial fisheries into one of three categories based on the level of incidental serious injury and mortality of marine mammals that occurs in each fishery.
-The categorization of a fishery in the List of Fisheries determines whether participants in that fishery may be required to comply with certain provisions of the MMPA, such as registration, observer coverage, and take reduction plan requirements.
-The primary gears used in the Gulf of Mexico reef fish fishery are still classified in the proposed 2014 MMPA List of Fisheries as Category III fishery (December 6, 2013; 78 FR 73477).
-The conclusions of the most recent List of Fisheries for gear used by the reef fish fishery can be found in Section 3.3.
+Under Section 118 of the MMPA, NMFS must publish, at least annually, a List of Fisheries (LOF) that places all U.S. commercial fisheries into one of three categories based on the level of incidental serious injury and mortality of marine mammals that occurs in each fishery.
+The categorization of a fishery in the LOF determines whether participants in that fishery may be required to comply with certain provisions of the MMPA, such as registration, observer coverage, and take reduction plan requirements.
+The primary gears used in the Gulf of Mexico reef fish fishery are still classified in the proposed 2014 MMPA LOF as Category III fishery (December 6, 2013; 78 FR 73477).
+The conclusions of the most recent LOF for gear used by the reef fish fishery can be found in Section 3.3.